 It is incumbent upon the Compensation Committee to promote discussions on our management compensation-related matters.
 Its duties include, but are not limited to: developing a compensation policy for our management, proposing to the Board of Directors the many forms of fixed and variable compensation, in addition to special benefits and recruitment and termination programs; discussing, examining and overseeing the implementation and operation of existing compensation models, discussing general principles of the compensation policy for our employees and recommending adjustments or improvements to the Board of Directors.
-The Committee has its own internal charter, approved by the Board of Directors on August 28, 2018, disclosed on the Investor Relations website: www.itau.com.br/investor-relations > Menu > Itaú Unibanco > Corporate Governance > Rules and Policies > Rules > Compensation Committee Internal Charter.
+The Committee has its own internal charter, approved by the Board of Directors on February 27, 2025, disclosed on the Investor Relations website: www.itau.com.br/investor-relations > Menu > Itaú Unibanco > Corporate Governance > Internal Rules > Internal Charter of the Appointments and Corporate Governance Committee.